dotnet/docs-mobile/docs/android/building-apps/build-properties.md

 [`@(AndroidAotProfile)`](build-items.md#androidaotprofile)
 item group.
 This ItemGroup contains default profile(s).
 It can be overridden by removing the existing one(s) and adding your own AOT profiles.

-Support for this property was added in Xamarin.Android 9.4.

 This property is `False` by default.